Richard Kuklinski: Investigation and arrest

 Kuklinski came to the attention of Pat Kane, an officer with the New Jersey State Police, when an informant helped Kane connect him to a gang carrying out burglaries in northern New Jersey.
 Kane built a file on Kuklinski.
 Eventually, five unsolved homicides—Hoffman, Smith, Deppner, Masgay, and Malliband—were linked to Kuklinski because he was the last person to see each of them alive.
 A joint task force of law enforcement officials titled "Operation Iceman" was created between the New Jersey Attorney General's office and the Bureau of Alcohol, Tobacco, and Firearms (ATF) dedicated to arresting and convicting Kuklinski.
 The ATF was involved due to Kuklinski's firearm sales.

 ATF Special Agent Dominick Polifrone went undercover for eighteen months to apprehend Kuklinski.
 Starting in 1985, Kane and Polifrone worked with Phil Solimene, a close long-time friend of Kuklinski, to get Polifrone close to Kuklinski.
 Posing as a Mafia-connected criminal named Dominic Provenzano, Polifrone purchased a handgun-muffler combination from Kuklinski.
 In recordings, Kuklinski discussed a corpse he kept in a freezer for two and a half years.
 He told Polifrone he preferred poison, saying, "Why be messy?
 You do it nice and calm."
 He asked Polifrone if he could supply him with pure cyanide.
 Polifrone told Kuklinski he wanted to hire him to murder a wealthy Jewish cocaine dealer, and recorded Kuklinski speaking in detail about how he would do it.
 Kuklinski was also recorded boasting he killed a man by putting cyanide on his hamburger, and of his plans to kill "a couple of rats" (Barbara Deppner and Percy House).

 On December 17, 1986, Kuklinski met Polifrone to get cyanide for a planned murder, which was to be an attempt on an undercover police officer.
 After the recorded conversation with Polifrone, Kuklinski went for a walk.
 He tested Polifrone's purported cyanide on a stray dog, using a hamburger as bait, and saw it was not poison.
 Suspicious, Kuklinski decided not to go through with the planned murder and went home instead.
 He was arrested at a roadblock two hours later.
-Kuklinski's wife was charged for interfering with her husband's arrest.
+Kuklinski's wife was charged with interfering with her husband's arrest.
 Officers discovered a firearm in the vehicle, and she was charged with possession of a firearm because she was a passenger.